 This homemade caramel sauce recipe is very easy to make with only 2 ingredients!

-After adding the heavy cream you may notice some lumps in your sauce, so you should place your sauce over low-med heat and keep stirring.
+After adding the heavy cream you may notice some lumps in your sauce.
+You should place your sauce over low-med heat and keep stirring.
 This is where you need patience because at some point you feel like those lumps will not go anywhere but at the end you see they go and have a smooth caramel sauce.
-Whole process takes only 10 minutes!
+The whole process takes only 10 minutes!

 I love eating this sauce plain.
 But I also use it when I make ice creams, cookies, cupcakes, etc. I am sure you all love this homemade caramel sauce.

 How to Store Homemade Caramel Sauce

 You can keep in the fridge for almost 2 weeks in a jar.

 How to Make Homemade Caramel Sauce with Step by Step Pictures

 I put the sugar in a medium pan over medium-low heat.
 I don’t stir but swirl the pan so the sugar can melt evenly.